 In this way, the tube acts as an impedance converter and amplifier of the mic signal.

 The Power Supply Unit

 As previously mentioned, tubes require external power to be properly heated.
-The main reason being that phantom power, the standard powering method, is not strong enough to effectively heat the tubes properly.
+The main reason is that phantom power, the standard powering method, is not strong enough to heat the tubes properly.